CDI Malawi has trained more than 120,000 smallholder farmers over the last decade.

-CDI works with smallholder farmers in the central region of Malawi, with a focus on soybean as a high-value substitute for tobacco as the cash crop because of its ability to revitalize soil and strong nutritional profile.
-The project has grown from working with 200 farmers in the first year to more than 56,000 farmers in the Mchinji, Dowa, Ntchisi, and Kasungu districts today.
-Field officers have established a well-organized and empowered network of farmer clubs and associations with the help of lead farmers and government extension workers.
-Lead farmers act as peer advisors, communicating knowledge to and answering questions from fellow club members.
-CDI works with local financial institutions to increase the pool of capital and agriculture-specific financial products available to smallholder farmers through the established farmer groups.
-CDI is continuing to scale up its smallholder outreach program, with plans to reach 100,000 farmers.
+CDI is actively working with farming communities in eight districts in the central region of Malawi, focusing on soybean cultivation as a high-value substitute for tobacco as the cash crop because of its ability to revitalize soil and strong nutritional profile.
+The project has grown from working with 200 farmers in the first year to more than 120,000 farmers trained in six districts as of the 2017/2018 season; CDI is adding two new districts for the 2018/2019 season.
+Agriculture and Enterprise Development Officers have established a well-organized and empowered network of farmer clubs and hubs with the help of hub farmers and government extension workers.
+Hub farmers act as peer advisors, communicating knowledge to and answering questions from fellow club and club members.